DhirenChhapgar/WIPKB/README.md

 Amazon Marketplace Integration
 ==================================
-Using this integration user can import orders placed on Amazon Marketplace into Acumatica.
-Also, user can transfer order fulfillment details from Acumatica to Amazon Marketplace for FBM type of orders.
-Integration supports Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM).
+Using this integration user can import orders placed on Amazon Marketplace into Acumatica and can transfer order fulfillment details from Acumatica to Amazon Marketplace for FBM type of orders.
+Integration supports Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM) fulfillment channels.

-This integration doesn’t include any return and refund of the orders.
+This integration doesn’t include
+* Return and refund of the orders.
+* Inventory, Products and Customers synchronize between Acumatica and Amazon Marketplace.
+* Settlement/reconcile Amazon FBA Fees etc.

 ### Prerequisites
 * Acumatica 2018 R2 (18.204.0013+) or higher
 * Inventory, Stock Items and Customers has to be setup prior using this integration.
-And this integration doesn’t include Inventory, Products and Customers synchronize between Acumatica and Amazon Marketplace.
 * Please make sure to have the Marketplace configurations created before the sync process initiated.
 * Ensure to have the Tax configuration done before the sync process initiated.
 * This integration requires the “Amazon Seller Professional Account” credentials for configuring the integrations.
 Please visit (https://developer.amazonservices.com/) for more information on getting MWS Credentials.